viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-fragments.md

 ## See the components on the configuration page

-Adding a fragment to your robot adds the configuration to your machine.
+Adding a fragment to your machine adds the configuration to your machine.
 The components and services included in the fragment appear inside a read-only fragment section in the **Components** and **Services** subtabs.

 ## Modify the config